 - Metal thickness and profile height limited by hydroforming process.

-+ Uninterrupted continuous convolutions for the entire indefinite length of annular hose.
+- Uninterrupted continuous convolutions for the entire indefinite length of the annular hose.

 - Uniform O.D. more consistent cycle life.